 7. Awareness of Substitute and Alternative Goods

-The best founders we work within this space take an expansive view of competitors.
+The best founders with whom we work in this space take an expansive view of competitors.
 Not only do they consider products that compete with them directly, but they also consider other types of substitute goods that, while inferior or indirectly competitive, could sway a potential customer against them when making a purchasing decision.

 In addition to great product differentiation, the best consumer businesses today need significant innovation with go-to-market strategies.
 They need to be able to stand out against a bunch of competitors who will make similar product claims, whether or not those claims are actually true.